 - Aromatherapy Inhaler– These work well to ease your stomach with a light minty scent and are great for headaches or motion sickness too.
 Best thing to have when you smell something that makes you sick, just pull this out of your purse or pocket and smell it.

-- Scented lotions– Any lotion that you like the smell of will also help, the ones that worked for me were brown sugar vanilla, cocoa butter and fresh ocean scents from bath and body works.
+- Scented lotions– Any lotion that you like the smell of will also help, the ones that worked for me were brown sugar vanilla, cocoa butter, and fresh ocean scents from bath and body works.
 When you start to feel sick just smell your hands and arms and it eases the feeling of throwing up.

 - Changing your eating habits-Start eating smaller meals more frequently so you don’t feel sick before dinner, just having a tiny bit of food in between helps your stomach not get a pit in it.
-If you are starving your bound to feel sick right away so bring snacks of a healthy kind with you when you go out or to work.
+If you are starving you are bound to feel sick right away so bring snacks of a healthy kind with you when you go out or to work.